Byzantine Sardinia

 The Byzantine age in Sardinian history conventionally begins with the island's reconquest by Justinian I in 534.
 This ended the Vandal dominion of the island after about 80 years.
 There was still a substantial continuity with the Roman phase at this time.

-The invasion of Italy by the Longobards in 568, which changed the face of Italy, only resulted in a few coastal raids on Sardinia.
+History

+Origin

+Sardinia was reconquered by the Byzantine empire during the Vandalic War for possession of Africa.
+Having defeated the Vandals in Africa at the Battle of Tricamarum, and having victory in hand, the Byzantine general Belisarius sent general Cyril to Sardinia with a fleet to subdue it.